Zepbound vs Compounded Tirzepatide

 A side-by-side look at two GLP-1 options for chronic weight management — efficacy, cost, dosing, and side-effect profile.

-Last updated May 2026 · TrimSoMo Editorial Team
+Last updated July 2026 · TrimSoMo Editorial Team

 Zepbound (GLP-1 / GIP dual agonist) and Compounded Tirzepatide (GLP-1 / GIP dual agonist) are both used for weight management.
-Zepbound is fda-approved for weight management (2023); Compounded Tirzepatide is not fda-approved; compounded — availability restricted in 2026.
+Zepbound is fDA-approved for weight management (2023); Compounded Tirzepatide is not FDA-approved; compounded — availability restricted in 2026.
 List prices run ~$1,059/mo list vs ~$250–$500/mo.
 The right choice depends on insurance coverage, how you tolerate side effects, and whether you prefer an injection or an oral option — decide with a licensed provider.

 Spec by Spec